-We write a lot about letting kids work in the kitchen, but that doesn’t mean they are very good at it!
-Just like anyone they need the time and space to practice and not every meal you prepare is suited for their experimental assistance.
-That is why we are a fan of playdough!
-Making and using playdough is great practice for many kitchen skills: measuring, mixing, rolling, cutting, and chopping.
-It is also an easy at-home activity that can keep children entertained for entire afternoons.
+We often talk about involving children in the kitchen, but that doesn’t mean they’re professionals right away!
+Just like anyone, they need time and space to practice, and not every meal lends itself to their experiential help.
+That’s why we’re big fans of playdough!
+Making and playing with playdough is fantastic practice for many kitchen skills: measuring, mixing, rolling, cutting, and even chopping.
+Plus, it’s an easy, at-home activity that can keep children entertained for hours.

 Making the Dough